 If you are a woman who desires to lose some of the weight she gained during her 9 months of pregnancy, these postpartum weight loss tips are going to be exactly what you need!

-After my wife was pregnant with our son Addison, it took months for her to feel comfortable in her body again.
-Not only are you dealing with a physically different body than before pregnancy, but your hormones are scrambled and life is no longer as simple as it used to be.
+After my wife was pregnant with our son Addison, it took significant time for her to feel comfortable in her body again.
+Not only are you dealing with a physically different body than before pregnancy, but your hormones are scrambled, and life is no longer as simple as it used to be.

 Set Positive Health Goals

 Don’t compromise your or your child’s health by solely focusing on postpartum weight loss.
 Set positive health goals that improve your overall health and provide a sense of accomplishment.

 These goals can be related to weight loss, such as losing a certain amount of weight per week, or they can be more general, such as exercising for a certain amount of time each day or eating a certain number of fruits and vegetables.